 Textile mills are a key environmental hot spot within the textiles value chain.
 In 2016, Walmart launched its Mill Sustainability Program to help support suppliers and their mills in improving environmental-impact areas at textile mills.
 As part of this program, suppliers and mills baseline their performance using the Sustainable Apparel Coalition (SAC)’s widely accepted Higg Index Facility Environmental Module (FEM) and participate in expert-led workshops on practical steps to reduce costs and environmental impact through resource efficiency and process improvement.
 By collecting facility-level data, the Higg Index FEM provides benchmarking across seven areas of environmental assessment (including energy use and greenhouse gas emissions, water use, chemical management, waste management, and more) and lays the groundwork to set actionable goals and measure improvement in the future.
 Since the Mill Sustainability Program’s launch, participation has continued to expand, and Walmart is committed to keeping up the momentum.

-- Transparency: Walmart asks private, proprietary, and national brand suppliers to disclose all textile mills supplying fabric for products sold in Walmart U.S. stores through SAC’s Higg Index FEM platform.
+Provide Transparency: Walmart asks private, proprietary, and national brand suppliers to disclose all textile mills supplying fabric for products sold in Walmart U.S. stores through SAC’s Higg Index FEM platform.

-- Continuous Improvement: Walmart asks private, proprietary, and national brand suppliers to work with their textile mills supplying fabrics for products sold in Walmart U.S. stores to create a plan for continuous improvement of their Higg Index FEM scores and share them with Walmart.
+Strive for Continuous Improvement: Walmart asks private, proprietary, and national brand suppliers to work with their textile mills supplying fabrics for products sold in Walmart U.S. stores to create a plan for continuous improvement of their Higg Index FEM scores and share them with Walmart.

 Efforts to improve environmental performance at textile mills through Walmart’s Mills Sustainability Program are also well aligned with Project Gigaton – which is Walmart’s commitment to work with suppliers to reduce 1 billion metric tons of greenhouse gas emissions from our global supply chain by 2030.